 - If you’re transitioning off hormonal birth control and would like a natural, hormone-free method of pregnancy prevention, read this book.
 Here is my post on how to stop taking birth control pills.

-I recommend saliva testing to measure stress hormones and estrogen and progesterone levels to see exactly what level of hormone imbalance exists.
+I recommend testing to measure stress hormones and estrogen and progesterone levels to see exactly what level of hormone imbalance exists.
 Then I design a personalized protocol using a combination of diet and supplements to help rebalance hormones.
 I also stress lifestyle habits like sleep, exercise, and addressing emotional well-being.

 Want an easy program you can start right now to balance your hormones?